 In terms of accessories, have fun with this gun.
 At $100, you should feel free to modify and accessorize to your hearts content – accessory experimentation is one of the best parts of owning a cheap rifle, period.
 Some accessories, like unique sights and slings, are more on the practical side.
 We’ll give you a mix of both fun and functional with our list of the top-5 Mossberg 702 Plinkster Accessories:

 - Extended Magazine: With a rifle like this, you’re going to want to run through rounds at a fast rate, not take your time lining up shots with optimal precision and focus.
-Extended mags should be your first purchase after procuring a Plinkster – check out this 25-round 2-pack from Mossberg for an excellent extended mag option.
+Extended mags should be your first purchase after procuring a Plinkster – check out the 25-round 2-pack from Mossberg for an excellent extended mag option.

 - Sights: As previously mentioned, there’s no universally beloved sight out there, and as such, rifle owners swap out their sights quite often.
 Find a set of sights that works well for you – I prefer this red dot sight from CVLife, although I’m generally just working with the factory sights from Mossberg.